SienaCSISParallelProcessing/tsp-datasets/README.md

 # tsp-datasets
-Datasets for TSP project
+Datasets for Pacheco's TSP programs

-Please fork this repository, commit and push new data files to your fork, then submit pull requests to have them pulled into the master repository.
-Mention which datasets your group contributed in your response to the appropriate question in your TSP project submission.
+CSIS-335 students: please fork this repository, commit and push new data files to your fork, then submit pull requests to have them pulled into the original version of this repository.
+Mention which datasets you contributed in your response to the appropriate question in your TSP lab's README.md.

+# Generating from METAL data

+The `tmg2tsp` directory contains a C program that can generate TSP input files from METAL `.tmg` files.
+Please do not include files generated in this manner in this repository.
+They can easily enough be generated on demand.

-# List of Data Sets (Keep in order by size)
+# List of contriubuted Data Sets (please keep in order by size)

 * Some SUNY schools.
 8 places.
 Contributed by Matt Pigliavento.